Portrait of a Girl - Egon Schiele Phone Case.

 ●Safe even if dropped

-Made of impact-resistant polycarbonate material, it is lightweight and slim, yet protects your precious smartphone.
+Made from impact-resistant polycarbonate material, it is lightweight and slim, yet provides excellent protection for your precious smartphone.

 商品写真はできる限り実物の色に近づけるよう徹底しておりますが、 お使いのモニター設定、お部屋の照明等により実際の商品と色味が異なる場合がございます。